 Math Impact: Summary

-Cross-sectional analysis of 46,929 Math Benchmarks test scores found that, on average, each additional Speak Agent activity that a student completed corresponded with an increase of 1.0% on the Math Benchmark score.
-Completion of 10 activities corresponded with a math score increase of 10.3%.
-This finding is significant at a 99.9% confidence level (p<0.001).
+Cross-sectional analysis of 46,929 Math Benchmarks test scores found that, on average, each additional Speak Agent activity module that a student completed corresponded with an increase of 1.0% on the Math Benchmark score.
+Completion of 10 activities corresponded with an average math score increase of 10.3%.
+This finding is significant at a 99.9% confidence level or p<0.001 (Huebert, 2022).

 FIG1-Benchmark-Scores